snimu/rebasin-results/mlp/RESULTS.md

     />
 </p>

+Here, `avg` stands for the average of the three models from before they are merged, and `merged` stands for the merged model.

 What becomes clear is that while the feature-size is very important at low `weight_decay` values, it becomes almost irrelevant at higher `weight_decay` values.
 The `weight_decay`-value, on the other hand, is very important for `MergeMany`, irrespective of the feature-size (though at higher feature-size, it isn't quite as important as at lower feature-size).

+Interestingly, the merged model never reaches a loss as low as the average of the models that make it up, but its top-1 accuracy is often higher.

 ## The model